strategic alliance, new product launch, positioning, capabilities

 - Around that time, the smart phone market was becoming far more significant in size

-- As a result for these factors, Apple decided to “go it alone” and develop and launch their own smart phone, which would become the iPhone in 2007
+- As a result of these factors, Apple decided to “go it alone” and develop and launch their own smart phone, which would become the iPhone in 2007

 Student Discussion Questions